 Wireframing is a fast and cheap way to plan the structure of the page or screen design.
 What’s more, it gives numerous advantageous opportunities not only for designers but for the whole development team and for clients too.
 First of all, a wireframe is the first visual representation of a designer’s abstract idea.
 This step ensures that the developers and the clients get a clear understanding of the project’s design.
 Furthermore, in case the client wants to make some changes, a wireframe is much easier to reshape since it doesn’t take much efforts and time to create one.

 The other benefit a team gets from the wireframes is that developers can clearly see the placement of the elements on the page.
-Some software for creating wireframes allows seeing all the sizes and spacing by clicking a single button that saves time for both designer and development team.
+Some software for creating wireframes allows seeing all the sizes and spacing by clicking a single button that saves time for both the designer and development team.
 In addition, wireframing is quite inspiring for designers.
 It is flexible and provides much room for experiments which make the creative process more productive and presents the field for fresh outstanding solutions.

-In one of our previous articles we provided a bit of metaphor on the basic reasons why wireframing is always included in creative process here in Tubik.
+In one of our previous articles we provided a bit of metaphor on the basic reasons why wireframing is always included in the creative process here in Tubik.
 When we think about building the house, for example, we usually mean the process of physical appearance of the construction rather than tons of projects, drawings, and calculations made on paper.
 And yes, physically it’s possible to build the house without any project as well as it’s possible to create the interface out of thin air.
 However, in this case, you shouldn’t be surprised if one day the house will crack and collapse without any visible reasons as well as the app looking amazing and stylish won’t bring you any loyal users.
 If you want to have a reliable house, a durable mechanism, a powerful application or a highly-functional website, the recipe is the same – take your time for thorough planning and projecting.
-This is not going to waste your time: vice versa, it will save your time and effort you would otherwise have to spend on redesign and attempts to find out why your product doesn’t work properly.
+This is not going to waste your time: vice versa, it will save your time and effort you would otherwise have to spend on the redesign and attempts to find out why your product doesn’t work properly.

 All in all, wireframing is an effective tool that can save time and money for both the team and the client.
 It helps organize development and design processes and reduce chances of problems on the future steps.